-Where another authority (or other identified public procurement body) is leading on a procurement exercise then it is accepted that this will be done under their Contract Standing Orders.
+Where another authority (or other identified public procurement body) is leading on a procurement exercise then it is accepted that this will be done under their Contract Procedure Rules or Contract Standing Orders.

 However, the Officer must first consult the Procurement Manager, the Section 151 Officer and the Head of Legal and Democratic Services about the proposed arrangements and/or before committing East Suffolk's Procurement Team to run a tender on another public sector body's behalf.